-Wanting to speak to a human after a failed interaction with technology is a common occurrence.
+Are you looking for a solution for a self-service reception?
+Are you wondering if self-service check-in kiosks can deliver the best customer service for your guests?
+Wanting to speak to a human after a failed technological interaction is common.
 However, these frustrations don’t have to spark debates of ‘man versus machine’ when things go wrong.

-It specialises in delivering the end-to-end user journey from the moment they leave home to the moment they leave the premises – providing a truly tailored approach to connecting with a physical space.
+It specialises in delivering an end-to-end user journey from the moment the visitor leaves their home to the moment they leave the premises – providing a truly tailored approach to connecting with a physical space.
 A reception kiosk like Vgreet includes features such as:

 - Visitor check-in and pass printing